backstage/backstage/plugins/kubernetes/api-report.md

   }>;
 }

-// Warning: (ae-forgotten-export) The symbol "KubernetesStructuredMetadataTableDrawerable" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "KubernetesDrawerable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "KubernetesStructuredMetadataTableDrawerProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "KubernetesStructuredMetadataTableDrawer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const KubernetesStructuredMetadataTableDrawer: < T extends KubernetesStructuredMetadataTableDrawerable,
+export const KubernetesStructuredMetadataTableDrawer: < T extends KubernetesDrawerable,
 >({
   object,
   renderObject,